expressjs/express/docs/guide.md

 ### app.error(function)

-Adds an error handler _function_ which will receive the exception as the first parameter:
+Adds an error handler _function_ which will receive the exception as the first parameter as shown below.
+Note that we may set several error handlers by making several calls to this method, however the handler should call _next(err)_ if it does not wish to deal with the exception:

     app.error(function(err, req, res, next){
 		res.send(err.message, 500);